Konamiman/Nextor/docs/Nextor_3.0_User_Manual.md

 NEXBOOT /i
 ```

 `/p` stores the keys whose meaning is inverted at every boot.
 Be careful not to confuse this with the syntax above: there, the keys are the ones to be considered as pressed in the next boot only; here they are the ones that will be considered inverted, so they will act as pressed when you _don't_ press them, and as not pressed when you do, at every boot.
-Only the keys 1 to 6, C and S can be inverted, since those are the only ones that have an inverter bit, so specifying a key from 7 to 9 is an error.
+Only the keys 1 to 7, C and S can be inverted, since those are the only ones that have an inverter bit, so specifying the 8 or 9 key is an error.
 As in the syntax above, all the keys go together in one single argument: `NEXBOOT /p C6` inverts the CTRL and 6 keys, while `NEXBOOT /p C 6` is an error (there are no kernels to disable here, so there's nothing that a second argument could mean).
 Use `.` to store "no key is inverted".

 `/k` removes the stored keys, so that the inverters in the kernel ROM are used again.
 Note that this is not the same as `NEXBOOT /p .`: that one stores "no key is inverted", which overrides the ROM, while `/k` stores nothing at all.